 1. The return address is the top element on the stack.
-In a small code model, the return address is 1 word (16 bits)
+In a small code model, the return address is 1 word (16 bits); in a big code model, the return address is 2 words (32 bits).

 Register SP cannot be used as a base register to address the third argument on the stack.
 Register BP is normally used to address arguments on the stack.
 Upon entry to the function, register BP is set to point to the stack but before doing so we must save its contents.
 The following two instructions achieve this.